Tri11Paragon/BLT/README.md

 ## blt::profile_t (v2)
 The newest version of my profiler solution now features a CPU cycle counter, CPU thread execution time, and wall time.
 It has more options for sorting and general printing while featuring a nicer codebase.
 It is an improvement over blt::profiling while maintaining (almost) complete backwards compatability.
-Due to changes in the ABI the `BLT_PRINT_PROFILE` macro deletes the internal profiles and intervals AND takes arguments which match the new formatting options for profiling v2.
+Due to changes in the API the `BLT_PRINT_PROFILE` macro deletes the internal profiles and intervals AND takes arguments which match the new formatting options for profiling v2.
 However, `BLT_START_INTERVAL`, `BLT_WRITE_PROFILE`, and `BLT_END_INTERVAL` are still the same.
 Documentation for this is coming soon, along with more profiling features. the `BLT_*` macros can be disabled by the standard `BLT_DISABLE_PROFILING` from the v1 profiler.
 It is encouraged to use the new blt::* profile functions over the macros however these currently cannot be disabled.
 (TODO)